 John's Pizza

-1 Small Onion, cut
+1 Small Onion, cut1/2 tsp Cajun Seasoning

 1/2 tsp Organic no-salt seasoning